 Beyond being mindful of their watering needs, caring for these tiny houseplants requires just a few other important tasks.

-• Pot them in sandy, well-drained potting medium.
-A mix meant for cacti, with extra perlite or pumice tossed in, is the best soil for lithops.
-If the soil stays too wet, the plant will rot.
-Overwatering is often fatal.
+• Pot them in sandy potting medium with excellent drainage.
+A cactus mix, with extra perlite or pumice tossed in, is the best soil for lithops.
+If the soil has too much moisture, the plant will rot.
+Too much water is often fatal.

 • After the new leaves emerge, the old leaves shrivel and dry.
 They can be cut or otherwise removed from the plant using a needle-nose pruners if you desire.
 Otherwise, they’ll eventually just drop away on their own.